 - This is the entire premise of Finding Nemo.

 Film - Animated

-In Frozen, this is why Elsa isolated herself from Anna and remained cold and aloof from her as an adult.
-When she unleashed her ice powers at the coronation, she attempted to flee the kingdom to protect her subjects in general and Anna in particular, not realizing that she locked her kingdom in Endless Winter.
+- In Frozen, this is why Queen Elsa isolated herself from her sister Anna and remained cold and aloof from her as an adult, having harmed her by accident when she used her powers as a kid and lost control of them.
+When she unleashed said ice powers at the coronation, she attempted to flee the kingdom to protect her subjects in general and Anna in particular, not realizing that she locked her kingdom in Endless Winter.

 Film - Live Action

 - Iron Man 3 initially seems like a simple case of 'beat the bad guys to protect her, with Tony Stark is building new armors in order to protect Pepper Potts.
 (As well as dealing with his PTSD and insomnia after the events of The Avengers.)